EKSTREMSPORTVEKO FOR DUMMIES

-The athletes do the formations flying upright, upside down or on their backs.
+The athletes do their formations flying upright, upside down or on their backs.

 Swooping is another growing and spectator friendly activity in the skydiving world.
-The pilot steers the canopy into a spectacular turning dive to gain speed before he/she recovers and levels out to enter the swooping course just a few metres over the earth.
-The speed can be up to 100 km/h.
+The pilot steers the canopy into a spectacular turning dive to gain speed before he/she recovers and levels out to enter the swooping course just a few meters above the ground.
+The speeds can be up to 100 km/h.

 Drop by Skydive Voss for skydiving, try a tandem jump if you dare or just relax with a coffee and watch the skydivers.
-Every evening during Ekstremsportveko you can watch spectacular skydiving shows at Prestegardslandet.
+Every evening during Ekstremsportveko there will be a spectacular skydiving show at Prestegardslandet.

 BASE [beys] definition – BASE stands for the four objects from which the jumps are made: Building, Antenna, Span and Earth

 During Ekstremsportveko the BASE jumpers leap off Nebbet, a huge cliff, with a view so special it has been protected by UNESCO.